deartc/Quality-Project-Teresa-Hawkins/README.md

 9. Payment Gateways.
 Payment gateways on Verizon were tested to make sure they're working.
   a.
 Preconditions- The preconditions of the payment gateways were tested was to identify the payment accepted.
   b.
-Steps -The steps of the payment gateways testing were entering two credit cards numbers.
+Steps -The steps of the payment gateways testing were entering credit cards numbers.
+Valid promo code were also entered.
   c.
 Expected results- The expected results of the payment gateways testing is that it passed.
+An attached bug report though shows that a promotoion
+     code failed.

 10. UI Testing.
 UI testing on the Verizon site included checking design consistency, screen resolutions and browsers
   a.
 Preconditions- The preconditions of UI testing are setting a minimum standard for design consistency, screen resolutions and browsers.
   b.
 Steps- UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.
   c.
 Expected results- The UI testing on the Verizon site passed in relation to   design consistency, screen resolutions and browsers.

+  Results:  The new checkout feature of the Verizon website passed the  critical path tests but one non critical one (promo code) created a problem.
+  A bug report form was filled out and submitted to supervision.
+The bug was fixed within six hours and retested.
+It passed so the new feature is approved by the quality assurance tests.